Beating Cancer via Early Detection: ASX Stock Targeting Multiple Billion Dollar Markets

 Certainly the investor market has taken notice.
 To date, shareholders have proven to be very receptive to BD1’s positive news flow.

-Following two recent announcements to the market — one explaining that it had been granted a US Patent and the second detailed its ovarian cancer clinical study results – the share price rose by as much as 113% during the day and closed the day up 60%.
+Following two recent announcements to the market — one explaining that it had been granted a US Patent and the second detailed its ovarian cancer clinical study results – the share price rose by as much as 113% during the day, to close up 60%.

 The past performance of this product is not and should not be taken as an indication of future performance.
 Caution should be exercised in assessing past performance.
 This product, like all other financial products, is subject to market forces and unpredictable events that may adversely affect future performance.